-PLEASE NOTE: These trails were all designed several years ago, and some details may be out of date!
+PLEASE NOTE: These trails were mostly designed several years ago, and some details may be out of date!

 The Adelaide Wildlife Trail

 All of the attractions on Adelaide’s Wildlife Trail are found within an hour of the South Australian capital city.